OFS/examples-afu/tutorial/afu_types/01_pim_ifc/copy_engine/README.md

 This example is built on top of the PIM's top-level ofs\_plat\_afu\(\) wrapper, but could also be used in the [hybrid style](../../02_hybrid/) described in the next major section.

-Hugepages requirements for this test
+Huge pages requirement for this test:
-  - More than 32, 2MB hugepages need to be setup
+  - More than 32, 2MB huge pages need to be setup